zilishen/documentation/content/nginx-one/how-to/use-nginx-to-proxy-nginx-one-connnection.md

 In this step, we'll configure an NGINX instance to act as a proxy to NGINX One.

+1. Open a secure connection to your instance and log in.
-1. Open the NGINX configuration (**/etc/nginx/nginx.conf**) with a text editor.
+2. Open the NGINX configuration file (**/etc/nginx/nginx.conf**) with a text editor.
-2. Add the following to define the upstream server, set up logging, and configure the proxy server:
+3. Add the following configuration to define the upstream server, set up logging, and configure the proxy server:

     ```nginx
     stream {